About the Yes We Must Coalition

 Helen J. Streubert, President, College of Saint Elizabeth

-Most recently we held a members-only Institute, Collaborating To Fulfill Our Responsibility to the New Student Majority, with support from the Bill & Melinda Gates Foundation and Lumina Foundation.
-Thirty-two member institutions sent a 3- or 4-person team composed of the president, a senior academic administrator, a senior finance or enrollment management person and a faculty member.
+In 2015 we held a members-only Institute, Collaborating To Fulfill Our Responsibility to the New Student Majority, in Roanoke, VA, with support from the Bill & Melinda Gates Foundation and Lumina Foundation.
+Member institutions sent teams composed of the president, a senior academic administrator, a senior finance or enrollment management person and a faculty member.
 Once again, the format of the Institute encouraged discussions among college teams and similar-position groups to explore ideas for collaborative projects to better serve low-income students.
 As at the conference, attendees valued the opportunity to come together to work with colleagues on common issues.
-Nine project ideas evolved from these discussions, and cross-campus groups are currently working together to develop the projects.
+Nine project ideas evolved from these discussions, and cross-campus groups worked together to develop the projects.
 The Coalition is providing assistance with coordination, finding funding, and project implementation.
 The collaborative work of the Coalition is on-going, and members are committed to working together to strengthen our students and our institutions.

-The Coalition has earned national recognition for its advocacy for low-income/1st generation students and continues to be a strong voice on their behalf.
+The Coalition continues to earn national recognition and be a strong, collective voice for its members and their students in discussions and policy-making about higher education.
 It is a member of the Secretariat of the National Association of Independent Colleges and Universities (NAICU) and is recognized by The Council of Independent Colleges (CIC).
-Coalition members have met with the Secretary of the U.S. Department of Education and individuals from the White House Domestic Policy Council.
-Updates by the Senior Policy Advisor for Higher Education to the Secretary and Under Secretary at the U.S. Department of Education and the Executive Director of the National College Access Network were presented at the recent national conference.
+Coalition members have met with the Secretary of the U.S. Department of Education and individuals from the White House Domestic Policy Council during the Obama administration.

 The Coalition welcomes new members.